-- In June of 2020, local company Argo AI finalized a joint investment with Ford and Volkswagen totaling \$2.6B - In December of 2020, Aurora acquired Uber's self-driving ATG unit in an equity deal valued at \$4B with Aurora's H2 now located in Pittsburgh.
+- Argo AI has secured total investment from Ford and VW of \$3.6B - In December of 2020, Aurora acquired Uber's self-driving ATG unit in an equity deal valued at \$4B with Aurora's H2 now located in Pittsburgh.
 The company recently announced it will be going public with an IPO. - First announced in March 2020, Motional was formed as joint partnership between Aptiv and Hyundai with major employment presence in Pittsburgh as a result of acquiring a Carnegie Mellon spinout.

 The venture capital performance of the sector is notable, however the clearest indicator that the region's autonomous systems sector has reached critical mass is demonstrated by the success that the autonomous vehicles sector has had in attracting signature corporate investment from major automotive manufacturers.
-Beginning in 2015 with the opening of Uber Advanced Technologie's Groeip' (ATO) in Pittsburgh; the region's automotive manufacturers.
-Beginning in 2015 with the opening of Uber Advanced Technologie's Groeip' (ATO) in Pittsburgh; the region's autonomous systems and a significant proportion of this investment will have benefitted Pittsburgh-based Aurora operations.
+Beginning in 2015 with the opening of Uber Advanced Technologies Group (ATG) in Pittsburgh, the region's autonomous vehicles companies have continued to drive employment growth, investment, and national attention towards the local industry sector.
+These efforts culminated in 2020 with multi-billion dollar investments' across severable/ferent Pittsburgh autonomous vehicles/companies/representing a significant complexities to tal significant proportion of this investment will have benefitted Pittsburgh-based Aurora operations.

-investment, and national attention towards the local industry sector.
-These efforts culminated in 2020 with multi-billion dollar investments across several different Pittsburgh autonomous vehicles companies representing a significant milestone for the industry cluster's growth.
+industry cluster's growth.
 Major automotive manufacturers made signature investments in Argo AI (\$2.6 billion from Ford and Volkswagen), helped form Motional as a joint venture (\$4 billion joint venture between Aptiv and Hyundai with significant operations in Pittsburgh), and AV company Aurora acquired Uber ATG's operations (acquisition deal valued at \$4 billion, Aurora is partnered with Volvo and Honda).
 These investments have helped to firmly establish the region's reputation as a hub for the autonomous systems cluster and drive further attraction of strategic growth partners and skilled talent to the local ecosystem.